Levant sparrowhawk: Flight and migration

 Though able to flap continually (like most birds), Levant sparrowhawks typically use soaring-and-gliding flight while migrating; they also use thermals when those are available, and are known to occasionally hover.

+Hunting

+It hunts small birds, insects, rodents, and lizards in woodland or semi-desert areas, relying on surprise as it flies from a perch to catch its prey unaware.

 Population

+According to BirdLife International, Levant Sparrowhawks have a global population size of 8,190-20,400 mature individuals, with 75-94% percent of them living in Europe.
+It should be mentioned though that it is likely that this is an underestimate due to difficulties with identification and its secretive nature.
 In Armenia the population of Levant Sparrowhawks is estimated as 180–220 breeding pairs.

 Conservation and threats

 Because of its vast range and stable population, the Levant Sparrowhawk is listed as a species of least concern by the International Union for Conservation of Nature.
 The development of wind farms may affect its numbers.